 - Payment of all college charges, including graduation fee during final semester of enrollment; freedom from disciplinary sanctions; and attendance at Commencement exercises.

-While, as appropriate, a single course may meet a proficiency requirement, an international exploration requirement, and a major, minor, or contextual and support area requirement, a single course may not be counted as meeting more than one major, minor, or contextual and support area requirement.
+While, as appropriate, a single course may meet a competency requirement, a study abroad requirement, and a major, minor, or contextual and support area requirement, a single course may not be counted as meeting more than one major, minor, or contextual and support area requirement.
 When courses required by majors, minors, and/or contextual and support areas overlap, the appropriate program director will choose substitute courses.
-In some cases, certain courses (as noted in their descriptions) may satisfy the requirements for two proficiencies.
+In some cases, certain courses (as noted in their descriptions) may satisfy the requirements for two core curriculum categories.
 Students may return to the college to complete or add to their academic programs.
 Students who return within ten years of their first enrollment may complete the graduation requirements listed in the catalog under which they entered, provided that the requirements for the major are approved by the appropriate department.
 Students who return ten or more years after their first enrollment must complete the graduation requirements of the current catalog.
 Exceptions must be approved by the Academic Standards Committee.